 Extra employer contributions (including salary sacrifice contributions) must be paid to MTAA Super when SG contributions are paid.

 Amounts which are being paid as a payroll deduction from an employee’s after-tax salary must be paid to MTAA Super within 28 days of the end of the month in which the deduction was made.

 Also, if you are late paying SG contributions, your employees may have insufficient funds to pay their insurance fees.

 Although MTAA Super may accept late employer contributions, this doesn’t mean your SG obligations have been met.
-Speak with your local Business Development Manager for information or call the ATO Super Infoline on 13 10 20.
+Speak with your local Field Force team member for information or call the ATO Super Infoline on 13 10 20.